ucdavis/hpccf-docs/docs/data-transfer.md

 home directories, search for a collection named `UC Davis CLUSTERNAME home`.
 For PI group directories, search for `UC Davis CLUSTERNAME PI-name`.

+???+ Warning "Globus Free File Transfer limitations"

+    HPCCF does not have a paid subscription for Globus, and uses the `Free File Transfer…for users at non-profit research institutions` tier.
+This means you either need to have a login on both ends of the transfer, or the remote end must have the paid version.

 ## Command-line tools

 ### scp — OpenSSH secure file copy